fluca1978/fluca1978.github.io/_posts/2021-04-28-pgbackrestMultiRepository.md

 pgBackRest now supports multiple repositories!

-# pgBackRest 2.33 and multi repository
+# pgBackRest 2.33: multiple repositories (and more)

 A few weeks ago a [new release of pgbackrest, the 2.33](https://github.com/pgbackrest/pgbackrest/releases/tag/release%2F2.33){:target="_blank"} has been released.
 This release improves a lot of things, in particular two of them caught my attention:
 - multi repository support;